nodejs/benchmarking/benchmarks/README.md

-  is set to enabled the infrastucture will automatically generate the chart and it will be pulled to the www site, however you need to update the static pages to include references to the new chart. **Note that we are still working on setting up the initial www pages**
+  is set to enabled the infrastucture will automatically generate the chart and it will be pulled to the www site, however you need to update the static pages to include references to the new chart.

 To add a new benchmark you should create a new subdirectory under https://github.com/nodejs/benchmarking/tree/master/benchmarks